 Chapter Two: Mutual Perceptions and Contacts

-The preceding chapter delved into the updated information about China provided by the Mamluk authors, including insights into Qubilai Qa’an, his conflicts with Chinggisid rivals and his descendants, as well as the hierarchy within the Chinese ministry.
-Alongside these details, which reveal both Jochid and Ilkhanid influences, the Mamluks also offered insights into Chinese geography, which comprise both outdated and updated information.
-Like the acquisition of knowledge about Kublai Khan, updates on Chinese geography were not obtained through direct information exchange with the inhabitants of China.
+The preceding chapter delved into information about China provided by Mamluk authors, including insights into Qubilai Qa’an, his conflicts with Chinggisid rivals and his descendants, as well as the hierarchy within the Chinese ministry.
+Alongside these details, which reveal both Jochid and Ilkhanid influences, the Mamluk authors also provided descriptions of Chinese geography, some of which, however, were outdated.
+Similarly to their knowledge of Qubilai Qa’an, updates regarding Chinese geography were not obtained through direct information exchange with the inhabitants of China.
 Instead, they were sourced from informants who claimed to have visited China.

 Among these informants, merchants played an instrumental role that cannot be overlooked.
-Three of al-ʿUmarī’s five informants, al-Isʿirdī, al-Karbalāʾī and al-Baghdādī, were merchants, while some information provided by the other informants also reflected a commercial character, such as information about the market in Hangzhou, paper money and cookshops (maṭābikh) in northern China (mudun al-khiṭā).
-However, Mamluk merchants’ role in providing updated information about China was undistinguished, even marginal.
-Delving into the Mamluks’ knowledge of Chinese geography, the chapter will also mention this issue.
+Three of al-ʿUmarī’s five informants—al-Isʿirdī, al-Karbalāʾī and al-Baghdādī— were known merchants, while some information provided by the others was also commercial in nature, such as details about the market in Hangzhou, as well as paper money and cook-shops (maṭābikh) in northern China (mudun al-khiṭā).
+In the grand scheme of things, however, the role of the Mamluk merchants in providing updated information about China was rather marginal.
+This issue will be discussed as we delve into the Mamluks’ knowledge of Chinese geography further on in this chapter.

-Then, although the thesis’s major aim is to explore the Mamluks’ knowledge of China, it is necessary to examine non-Mamluk sources, especially Chinese accounts of the Mamluk Sultanate, to obtain a more comprehensive picture of official and unofficial interactions between the Mamluks and the Chinese particularly after the Mongol period.
+Although the central aim of this thesis is to explore the Mamluks’ knowledge of China, to obtain a more comprehensive picture of official and unofficial interactions between the Mamluks and the Chinese, particularly after the Mongol period, we must also examine non-Mamluk sources, especially Chinese accounts of the Mamluk Sultanate, which we shall also do in the present chapter.

 China in Mamluk Geography

-Abū al-Fidāʾ’s geographic compendium, Taqwīm al-Buldān, constitutes primary updates on Chinese geography.
-However, its account of major places in China and beyond references outdated sources, such as al-Bīrūnī (973-1048), a renowned geographer in Islamic history, and Ibn Saʿīd (1213-1286), an Arab geographer from al-Andalus.
-The names of these places include Khānqū (read Khānfū, modern-day Guangzhou), Khānjū (likely Ganzhou/Zhangye), Yanjū (Yangzhou), Zaitūn (Quanzhou), Khansā (Hangzhou, here confused with Guangzhou), Sīllā (an outdated name for the Goryeo dynasty in Korea under Mongol rule), Jamkūt, Khājū and Sawkjū (Suzhou).
+Abū al-Fidāʾ’s geographic compendium, Taqwīm al-Buldān, includes a compilation of primary knowledge about Chinese geography.
+However, its account of the major places in China and beyond references outdated sources such as al-Bīrūnī (973-1048), a renowned geographer in Islamic history, and Ibn Saʿīd (1213-1286), an Arab geographer from al-Andalus.
+These places include Khānqū (read Khānfū, modern-day Guangzhou), Khānjū (likely Ganzhou/Zhangye), Yanjū (Yangzhou), Zaitūn (Quanzhou), Khansā (Hangzhou, here confused with Guangzhou), Sīllā (an outdated name for the Goryeo dynasty in Korea under Mongol rule), Jamkūt, Khājū and Sawkjū (Suzhou).
+Fortunately, Abū al-Fidāʾ made phonetic notes for most of these names, making it easier to identify their equivalents in the local tongue.

-In addition to Arabic sources, making phonetic notes for most of these names, Abū al-Fidāʾ likely referenced also Persian sources, which included both outdated and updated information, orally and indirectly.
-First, Abū al-Fidāʾ wrote that Khānjū was a gate of China (al-ṣīn).
-This description and the place’s name evoke the thought of a similar place name in Persian, Khāmchū, which indicates Ganzhou 甘州 in modern-day Gansu.
+In addition to Arabic sources, Abū al-Fidāʾ likely also referred to Persian sources, some of which were oral and indirect, and which included both outdated and updated information.
+For example, Abū al-Fidāʾ wrote that Khānjū was a “gate of China [al-ṣīn].”
+This description and the place name evoke a similar place name in Persian, Khāmchū, which indicates Ganzhou 甘州 in modern-day Gansu.
 According to an earlier anonymous world geography written in Persian in 372/982, entitled Ḥudūd al-ʿĀlam, half of Khāmchū was owned by the Chinese and another half by the Tibetans.

-Second, Ḥudūd al-ʿĀlam also mentioned Khājū and Sawkjū.
-Despite the dissimilarities between its accounts of the two cities and Abū al-Fidāʾ’s, it cannot be excluded that Abū al-Fidāʾ heard of the names from the contemporary Ilkhanids.
-Especially, other place names mentioned in Taqwīm al-Buldān, such as Khansā, Yanjū, Zaytūn as well as the previously mentioned Khanbaliq (modern-day Beijing), align with those found in contemporary Persian works like Jāmiʿ al-Tawārīkh by Rashīd al-Dīn (1247-1318).
-Thus, these updated names likely derived from Ilkhanid sources or at least the same source on which the Persian works were based.
+Secondly, Ḥudūd al-ʿĀlam also mentioned Khājū and Sawkjū.
+Despite the dissimilarities between its accounts of the two cities and Abū al-Fidāʾ’s, it cannot be ruled out that Abū al-Fidāʾ heard of the names from the contemporary Ilkhanids.
+Other place names mentioned in Taqwīm al-Buldān, such as Khansā, Yanjū, and Zaytūn, as well as the previously mentioned Khanbaliq (modern-day Beijing), align with those found in contemporary Persian works such as Jāmiʿ al-Tawārīkh by Rashīd al-Dīn (1247-1318).
+Thus, these names were likely derived from Ilkhanid sources, or at least the same source on which the Persian works were based.